Find freedom from life’s struggles

 No matter what issue you are battling, you do not have to do it alone.
 Celebrate Recovery is a Bible-based ministry created for people who desire God’s healing from life’s everyday struggles.
 At Celebrate Recovery, you’ll find support and fellowship with others who are working toward a life of freedom from past hurts, habits, and hang-ups.

-Weekly meetings at Trinity start this Fall
+Weekly meetings at Trinity start sept 21

 Celebrate Recovery is a safe place to be honest about our challenges without fear of judgment.
 Everyone is invited—you do not need to worship at Trinity to attend.

 Large group meetings will begin on Monday, September 21, 2020 (7-9PM) in the Backyard.
 Weekly gatherings include worship, teaching or testimony, and open share group time.
 You do not need to sign up in advance.

 John Baker, a believer who struggles with alcoholism, found help through Alcoholics Anonymous and began healing.
 After a year of sobriety, Baker sensed God leading him to develop a plan for a Christian 12-step recovery program, and he presented it to Rick Warren, his pastor at Saddleback Church.
 Warren said, “Do it!”
 Baker did, and Celebrate Recovery was born.

 More than 35,000 churches around the world currently have a Celebrate Recovery ministry, and more than 5 million people have completed a step study.

 At Celebrate Recovery, we explicitly name Jesus Christ as our higher power and the word of God as our authority.
 Our step study guidebooks refer to Scripture for instruction.
 At every large group meeting, we begin by worshiping our Lord and Savior, Jesus Christ, through music and prayer.